stvflowers/AzureSynapseWorkshop/README.md

 There are requirements to successfully deliver this workshop.

 - Access to an Azure Subscription
-- Owner or Contributor rights to a resource group
+- Owner rights to a resource group
 - An Azure Storage account
 - Access to an administrator if issues arise
 - Access to a Power BI workspace